tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 The set $$S$$ contains the doubles of all the values that satisfy the predicate.

-In Haskell we could write `take 10 [2,4,..]` but this wouold produce doubles of the first 10 natural numbers.
+In Haskell we could write `take 10 [2,4,..]` but this would produce doubles of the first 10 natural numbers.

 A list comprehension should be used instead.